vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 ```

 ### Configuration Examples
-Let's say you have another repository acting as a Terraform module called *core-infra* and you want this deployed to the `dev` environment.
+Let's say you have another repository acting as a Terraform module called `core-infra` and you want this deployed to the `dev` environment.
 This module has its own `variables.tf` with variable declarations (aka. input parameters).
-You then declare the required variables in your application repo `application/dev/variables.tf`:
+You then declare the required variables in your application repo `dev/variables.tf`:

 ```terraform
 variable "vm_count" {